tabreturn/thonny-py5mode/README.md

    ![](https://raw.githubusercontent.com/tabreturn/thonny-py5mode/main/screenshots/06-run-imported-mode.png)
    <!-- ![](https://raw.githubusercontent.com/tabreturn/thonny-py5mode/main/screenshots/portable-06-run-imported-mode.png) -->

    NOTE: you'll need to save your sketch (*File > Save as...*) somewhere first.
-After that, Thonny saves the file for you each time you run the sketch.
+After that, Thonny saves the file for you each time you run it.

 ## Module Mode Sketches

 You can run a py5 [module mode](https://py5.ixora.io/tutorials/py5-modes/#module-mode) sketch using the standard Thonny run menu (*Run > Run current script*).
+Be sure to *py5 > Activate py5 mode for Thonny* (this should be checked).
 As an example, you can try this code:

 ```python
 import py5